COMMUNITY MEETING

 Improvement Concepts that will be explored through the planning process will be grouped into four categories:

-The Existing Conditions Analysis looks beyond Detroit’s traditional Central Business District (CBD) to explore patterns in a broader swath of the city, and to consider the role that the People Mover plays in improving mobility across this area.
+The Existing Conditions Assessment for the Detroit People Mover provides a detailed analysis of the current system, its performance, and the opportunities and challenges it faces within the broader transportation network.
+The full report can be accessed in the Project Documents section below.
+The Existing Conditions Assessment looks beyond Detroit’s traditional Central Business District (CBD) to explore patterns in a broader swath of the city, and to consider the role that the People Mover plays in improving mobility across this area.
 For the purposes of data aggregation, the study area includes all census tracts that fall within a 1-mile radius of a People Mover station This study area includes two zones: (1) The Downtown Core, which includes the census tracts in which the People Mover currently operates, and (2) the Greater Downtown, which includes all census tracts that are fully or partially within a 1-mile radius of existing People Mover stations, excluding those in the Downtown Core.

 Project Updates